-All areas of the application, including budget information, must be completed, and requested supporting documentation is required in order to be considered for a THF grant.
+All areas of the application must be completed and requested supporting documentation included in order to be considered for a THF grant.

-Proposals should be sent via pdf to email@example.com before the quarterly deadlines listed below.
-Please be aware that owing to a condensed grant cycle, Spring 2023 applicants are required to use the most current version of the application form, available for download below.
-Forms downloaded prior to October of 2022 will not be accepted during this grant cycle.
+Proposals should be sent via email to email@example.com in PDF format on or before the quarterly deadlines listed below.
+Please be aware that beginning in the Spring 2023 grant cycle, applicants are required to use the most current version of the application form, available below, without modification to format.
+Forms downloaded prior to October of 2022 will not be accepted.

 Within ten business days after grant decisions are made, all applicants will receive a letter announcing whether their proposal was accepted or denied.
 See the FAQ page for more information about the application process.

 Recipients must submit a follow-up report, signed by an organizational representative, with accompanying documentation upon completion of the funded project or within one year of the grant disbursement.